ksergenozel/pantone-colors-scraper/README.md

 ## Features

-This scraper collects PANTONE&reg; color data from multiple collections with pagination support, deduplicates the results, and outputs structured JSON and CSV data.
+This scraper collects PANTONE&reg; color data from multiple collections with pagination support, deduplicates the results, and exports to JSON, CSV, and SQLite.

 ## Data Structure